Western Michigan University

 - Baltic libraries and archives

-As a reference librarian, I have taught students to use library resources, have trained our reference student workers, and contributed to the libraries’ web presence.
+I have been a reference librarian for many years, teaching students to use library resources.
+I have trained our reference student workers and contributed to the University Libraries’ web presence.
 I have been involved with assessment in the library and throughout the university.
-I was on the International Education Council for six years, the last two as chair, when we completed the American Council on Education Internationalization Laboratory for Western.
+I was on the International Education Council for nine years, including two years as chairperson, during which time we completed the American Council on Education Internationalization Laboratory for WMU.